noahehall/theBookOfNoah/0current/zdevtools-required/git.md

 - git: i'm always talking about git-scm.com
 - three states of git
   - working directory: uncommited changes
-    - single checkout of one version of the project; pulled out of the compressed database (the .git directory) and place on disk fo ryou to use/modify
+    - single checkout of one version of the project; pulled out of the compressed database (the .git directory) and place on disk for you to use/modify
   - staging area: changes you've commited
     - stores information about what will go into your next commit (the index)
   - .git directory: changes pushed to github